wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Js/js01_2_help_ec.md

 You have to copy contents from `proguard-project.txt` to right location of your project.

 ### Ⅷ.Demo Project
-To help you integrate ads SDK easier and faster, here we provide you a simple [Demo Project ](https://github.com/AvidlyGit/AdSdkDemo-Studio "Demo工程")。
+To help you integrate ads SDK easier and faster, here we provide you a simple [Demo Project ](https://github.com/AvidlyGit/AdSdkDemo-Studio "Demo工程").